 But language is important to net that job; Tapis advises LL.M. graduates to really have a grasp of Chinese.

 “Try to get to know as much as you can of the Chinese language; it’s really important to have knowledge of culture and language in order to carry out your daily activities,” she says.
 “At the end of the day, it’s about knowing that you give business cards with two hands, not one—manners and little gestures that all who are interested in doing business in China should know.”

 For STL grads, however, staying in China after graduation has been rarer.
-Aycock notes that one Malaysian student is currently working at internet startup giant Tencent, while another is debating whether to go back to Uganda for an internship, or start one at a firm in Hong Kong.
+Aycock notes that one Malaysian student interned at internet startup giant Tencent before going back to private practice back home, while another is debating whether to go back to Uganda for an internship, or start one at a firm in Hong Kong.
 Another is working on China-Africa relations at a Beijing think tank.

 “A lot of graduates have interest in Hong Kong or Singapore—it’s a bit more international than Shenzhen, and the work that they’re doing might be different, they may actually be able to practice law,” Aycock says.
 “Hong Kong and Singapore have less of a barrier for that.
 But a big part of it also might be just the desire to return home.”

 Photo: CC BY 3.0/Cropped: Shanghai - Pudong - Lujiazui/PierreSelim